PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 Subcategories can remove comments entirely by overriding the `comments` block.

+I have defined some custom headers for this template for better [Webmention](http://indieweb.org/Webmention) support:

+* Like-of: Indicates that this entry "likes" the specified URL
+* In-reply-to: Indicates that this entry is a reply to the specified URL
+* Repost-of: Indicates that this entry is a repost of the specified URL
+* Bookmark-of: Indicates that this entry collects the specified URL as a resource
+* Mention-of: Indicates that this entry simply mentions the URL (this is also implied without a header though)
+* rsvp: Indicates that this entry is... a response of some sort to an invitation? um.
+I'm not really sure how this is supposed to work, maybe ask [Aaron](https://aaronparecki.com) about it.

+You can use more than one of the above.

+#### Per-category extensions (`(category)/entry.html`)

+Several of the categories override parts of the master `entry.html`, primarily to change the way that images are displayed by default.

 ## Main/landing page (`_mainpage.html`, `index.css`)

 The landing page for the site is handled by the `_mainpage.html` template; this is selected by there being a content file called `_site.cat` (this filename is arbitrary) with the following content: